biolab/orange2/docs/reference/rst/Orange.feature.selection.rst

 The following script defines a new Naive Bayes classifier, that selects five best features from the data set before learning.
-The new classifier is wrapped-up in a special class (see
-<a href="../ofb/c_pythonlearner.htm">Building your own learner</a>
-lesson in <a href="../ofb/default.htm">Orange for Beginners</a>).
-The script compares this filtered learner with one that uses a complete set of features.
+The new classifier is wrapped-up in a special class (see :doc:`/tutorial/rst/python-learners` lesson in :doc:`/tutorial/rst/index`).
+Th script compares this filtered learner with one that uses a complete set of features.

 :download:`selection-bayes.py<code/selection-bayes.py>`